vbakke/QlikSenseWebsocketConnectivityTester/README.md

   * E.g. https://qlik.company.com/prefix/content/WebSocketTester/QlikSenseWebsocketTest.html

 ## Development
-Use `src/QlikSenseWebsocketTest.html` when developing and testing locally.
+**NB!** Edit the subfolder `src/QlikSenseWebsocketTest.html` when developing and testing locally.
+Not the main html file.
+You risk losing these changes.

+### Build
+Run`npm run build` to build the bundle.js file.

-Run `browserify app.js -o bundle.js` in the `src` folder to complie the JS files into `bundle.js`.
+This executes `browserify app.js -o bundle.js` in the `src` folder to complie the JS files into `bundle.js`.

+### Distribution version
-To build a release version:
+To build a release version: Run `npm run dist`.

+This joins the .html and the bundle.js file in one by:
 * Copy `src/QlikSenseWebsocketTest.html` to `./QlikSenseWebsocketTest.html`
 * Replace `<script src="bundle.js"></script>` with